RESERVED PENDING VETTING PROCESS

 Hello my name is Truffle and I would like to tell you my story.

-There is not very much to say and I am still very young, but as many dogs like me I was found as a stray puppy in a place where I was in danger of not seeing the next day.
+There is not very much to say and I am still quite young, but as many dogs like me I was found as a stray puppy in a place where I was in danger of not seeing the next day.
 Many people don’t like dogs like me wandering the streets in search of food, shelter and love.
 But what else could I do?
 I needed to survive somehow.
-One day this kind man came along, put me in his car and this is how I ended up in the busy Bark Ark foster shelter where I spent the first year of my young life growing up.
+One day this kind man came along, put me in his car and this is how I ended up in the busy Bark Ark foster shelter where I spent the first years of my young life growing up.
 There was a lovely woman who cared for me and the others, her name is Rada and because I have only ever really seen her until the day I was prepared for transport I feel more comfortable around women.
 But if you are very kind, gentle and not over powering with me I promise you that I will be your friend too if you are a man.
 It may just take me some time to gain trust.

 My rescue angel contacted Paws2Freedom who wanted to give me the amazing chance of finding my very own forever home.
 This could not be in Bosnia, so I was to travel to a different land called England.
-I was very excited and hopefully someone will fall in love with me and want me for who I am and going to become.
+I was very excited and now that I am here hopefully someone will fall in love with me and want me for who I am and going to become.
 I am also a little overweight which at some point after I have settled in with you needs to be addressed to assure my future wellbeing.

 At Paws2Freedom they were gentle with me and understood me.
 They were very kind and never pushed me and when I finally found the courage to leave my safe haven I found a lot of joy in walking in the Paws2Freedom field.
 Grass! birds!
 Fresh Air!
 I am still very flighty and any sudden movements make me crouch.
 It will take me a long time to find the courage to step out into the world as you know it.
 For now everything really scares me as it's something I have never experienced.
-So they are keeping me on the same routine and little walk every day which is nice as I can get used to that first.
+So they are keeping me on the same routine which is nice as I can get used to that first.

 I am already a very lucky girl to be given this chance of a brighter future and all I wish for now is a home of my very own where I will be loved, cared for and truly cherished forever.